 Bridge is good way to develop thinking skills and is a very sociable game.
 Bridge Club caters for pupils of all ages and abilities.
 Most members are new to the game and the aim is to improve over the course of the year.
 The basic rules are given and the players improve by learning to count the cards and thinking about how to play the hands.
 The Club meets with Miss Connell from 12.45-13.25 on Thursday lunchtimes in M4 and is open to all.

 Maths Clinic takes place on Tuesday and Thursday lunchtimes from 12.30-13.20 in M6.
 Under staff supervision, sixth formers offer individual or small group help to pupils in Years 7-11.
 Pupils can either drop-in or arrange appointments via Mrs Blakeman.
 By making an appointment it is possible to arrange for a pupil to work over several sessions with the same sixth former.

 All of Year 8 take part in the Junior Challenge, the top four classes in Year 11 do the Intermediate Challenge, and all AS/A-Level mathematicians enter the Senior Challenge.
 We also participate in the respective Team Challenge events.

 Other Events and Activities that we organise or participate in …

-Mangahigh Monthly Maths Challenge (we were Global Champions in May and June 2011); Year 7 Inter-House Maths Challenge; World Maths Day; West Kent Puzzle Day; Year 10 Further Maths Network Challenge; Inter-House Sudoku; visits to universities and lectures.
+Mangahigh Monthly Maths and Fai-To Challenges; Year 7 Inter-House Maths Challenge; World Maths Day; West Kent Puzzle Day; Year 10 Further Maths Network Challenge; Inter-House Sudoku; visits to universities and lectures.